 Overcoming Language Barriers in Trade Finance

 With the majority of consumer sales opportunities located outside the US, many companies are interested in expanding their operations abroad.
 However, one of the most common, yet overlooked hurdles involves language barriers.
 By working with an international trade finance company, enterprises can more easily do business with clients that speak a different language.
-A trade finance firm that offers services in multiple languages can help companies compete in the international marketplace.
+Trade finance companies that offer services in multiple languages can help businesses compete in the international marketplace.

 Businesses can unlock profitable trade potential by overcoming language hurdles with their prospects.
 Although machine translation capabilities have improved over the years, they aren't accurate enough to replace effective communication between two organizations.
-Dealing with trade finance documents in multiple languages may seem overwhelming, but with the right strategic partners, any business can start selling in other countries.
+Dealing with documents related to export trade finance in multiple languages may seem overwhelming, but with the right strategic partners, any business can start selling in other countries.